WPDevelopers/embedpress/src/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 WordPress supports around 35 embed sources, but EmbedPress adds over 40 more, including Facebook, Google Maps, Google Docs, UStream!
 Just use the URL!
+We’re starting with Facebook, Google, UStream and more.
+All you need is the URL and you can embed media from over 40 more providers into your WordPress site!

 == Description ==

 The goal of EmbedPress is to embed ANYTHING in WordPress.

-EmbedPress adds to the existing sources that WordPress supports.
+WordPress supports around 40 media sources.
+The EmbedPress plugin adds support for over 40 more, including popular sources for social media, maps, video, audio, charts, and documents.

-We’re starting with Facebook, Google, UStream and more.
-All you need is the URL and you can embed media from over 40 more providers into your WordPress site!
+All you need is the URL.
+Add the URL to a WordPress post, and you can embed media from over 75 providers into your site!

-Simply add the URL and EmbedPress will do the rest.
+EmbedPress supports <a href="https://pressshack.com/embedpress/docs/sources-support/" title="providers">these providers</a> including Facebook, Giphy, Twitch, all Google media (Docs, Maps, Sheets, Drawings, Slides), Instagram, and many more.

 In addition to the default WordPress sources, EmbedPress supports these providers: